ExinOne/exinonesupport/docs/introduction.md

   - Auto Invest: You can make single or multi-currency Invest through ExinOne;

   - ExinOne will provide more strategy trading functions in the future.
 Please look forward to it.
 - Savings: ExinOne's "Savings" feature provides you with some assets for wealth management services.
 Currently supported assets are:
   - USDT, XIN, EOS.
 - Loans: ExinOne provides a pledge lending service.
 You can pledge your own assets to get the lending quota and lend USDT-TRC20.

-- Wallet: ExinOne integrates the Mixin Wallet function, which allows you to inquire and operate your Mixin Wallet assets within ExinOne.

 ## Introduction of Features